Constitution of Tuvalu: The Courts of Tuvalu

 Part VII of the Constitution establishes the judicial system of Tuvalu.
 The High Court of Tuvalu has general jurisdiction and responsibility, as authorised by sections 120 to 133 of the Constitution.
 The Court of Appeal of Tuvalu is established by sections 134 & 135 of the Constitution to hear appeals from decisions of the High Court.

 The Constitution establishes that in respect of decisions of the Court of Appeal, there is a right of appeal to Her Majesty in Council, i.e., the Privy Council in London.

 The Public Service

 Part VIII of the Constitution establishes the State Services and the general functions of the Public Service Commission.
 The Governor-General's power to dismiss public servants at pleasure – and the role of the Public Service Commission in the dismissal of public servants - was considered by the High Court in Toafa v Attorney-General.

 Parliamentary responsibility for finance

 Part IX of the Constitution establishes the office of Auditor-General and confirms parliamentary responsibility for finance and the National Budget.
-Section 165 (1) states “the raising and spending of money by the Government (including the imposition of taxation and the raising of loans) is subject to authorization and control by Parliament, and shall be regulated by an Act of Parliament.”
+Section 169(1) states “the raising and spending of money by the Government (including the imposition of taxation and the raising of loans) is subject to authorization and control by Parliament, and shall be regulated by an Act of Parliament.”

-The Tuvalu Constitutional Review Project

-In 2016 a review of the Constitution of Tuvalu commenced.
-The Tuvalu Constitutional Review Project was implemented by the United Nations Development Programme (UNDP) and the Government of Tuvalu.
-The project reviewed executive/parliamentary relations and Tuvalu's commitments under international law.
-The project considered the country's socio-economic and political context, such as the sensitivities over political and religious diversity among Tuvalu's Christian and religious minorities.
-The review of the Constitution of Tuvalu continued into 2021, with funds being allocated in the 2021 Tuvalu National Budget.